-Year ended

-December 31,
+Year ended December 31,

-2019 2018 2017
+2020 2019 2018

 (in \$ millions)

-Metal Beverage Packaging Europe 95 103 95
+Metal Beverage Packaging Europe 101 95 103

-Metal Beverage Packaging Americas 110 79 69
+Metal Beverage Packaging Americas 167 110 79

-Glass Packaging Europe 163 151 110
+Glass Packaging Europe 145 163 151

-Glass Packaging North America 137 134 126
+Glass Packaging North America 130 137 134

-Capital expenditure from continuing operations 505 467 400
+Capital expenditure 543 505 467

-Capital expenditure from discontinued operation 107 108 92

-Net capital expenditure 612 575 492

-Capital expenditure - continuing operations
+Capital expenditure for the year ended December 31, 2020 increased by \$38 million to \$543 million, compared to \$505 million for the year ended December 31, 2019.
+The increase was primarily attributable to increased capital expenditure, primarily in Metal Beverage Packaging, partly offset by the timing of projects and furnace rebuild and repair activity in Glass Packaging.
+For the year ended December 31, 2020, capital expenditure included \$217 million related to the Group's business growth investment program.

+In Metal Beverage Packaging Europe, capital expenditure in the year ended December 31, 2020 was \$101 million, compared to capital expenditure of \$95 million in the same period in 2019 with the increase primarily attributable to business growth investment projects and the timing of projects.
+In Metal Beverage Packaging Americas capital expenditure in the year ended December 31, 2020 was \$167 million compared to capital expenditure of \$110 million in the same period in 2019, with the increase primarily attributable to increased capital investment initiatives, in particular from the business growth investment programs and included the acquisition of a large brownfield facility in Huron, Ohio and other expansion projects.

+In Glass Packaging Europe, capital expenditure was \$145 million in the year ended December 31, 2020, compared to capital expenditure of \$163 million in the same period in 2019, with the decrease mainly attributable to the timing of furnace rebuild and repair activity.
+In Glass Packaging North America, capital expenditure was \$130 million in the year ended December 31, 2020, compared to capital expenditure of \$137 million in the same period in 2019, also due to the timing of furnace rebuild and repair activity.

 Capital expenditure for the year ended December 31, 2019 increased by \$38 million to \$505 million, compared to \$467 million for the year ended December 31, 2018.
 The increase was primarily attributable to spending of \$75 million on short payback projects during 2019.
-In Metal Beverage Packaging Europe, capital expenditure in the year ended December 31, 2019 was \$95 million, compared to capital expenditure of \$103 million in the same period in 2018 with the decrease primarily attributable to the timing of projects.
-In Metal Beverage Packaging Americas capital expenditure in the year ended December 31, 2019 was \$110 million compared to capital expenditure of \$79 million in the same period in 2018, with the increase primarily attributable to increased capital investment initiatives.
-In Glass Packaging Europe, capital expenditure was \$163 million in the year ended December 31, 2019, compared to capital expenditure of \$151 million in the same period in 2018, reflecting short payback project spending and the timing of furnace rebuild activity.
-In Glass Packaging North America, capital expenditure was \$137 million in the year ended December 31, 2019, compared to capital expenditure of \$134 million in the same period in 2018, also due to the timing of furnace rebuild activity, partly offset by investments in short payback projects.

-Capital expenditure for the year ended December 31, 2018 increased by \$67 million to \$467 million, compared to \$400 million for the year ended December 31, 2017.
-The increase was primarily attributable to spending of \$49 million on short payback projects during 2018.
-In Metal Beverage Packaging Europe, capital expenditure in the year ended December 31, 2018 was \$103 million, compared to capital expenditure of \$95 million in the same period in 2017 with the increase primarily attributable to short payback project spending and the timing of projects.
-In Metal Beverage Packaging Americas capital expenditure in the year ended December 31, 2018 was \$79 million compared to capital expenditure of \$69 million in the same period in 2017, with the increase primarily attributable to the investment in a new plant in Manaus, Brazil.
-In Glass Packaging Europe, capital expenditure was \$151 million in the year ended December 31, 2018, compared to capital expenditure of \$110 million in the same period in 2017, reflecting short payback project spending and the timing of furnace rebuild activity.
-In Glass Packaging North America, capital expenditure was \$134 million in the year ended December 31, 2018, compared to capital expenditure of \$126 million in the same period in 2017, also due to the timing of furnace rebuild activity.

-Capital expenditure - discontinued operation

-Capital expenditure for the discontinued operation for the year ended December 31, 2019 decreased by \$1 million to \$107 million, compared to \$108 million for the year ended December 31, 2018.